 An application for service for new or returning customers and all required deposits, plus a $30.00 service charge must be paid before service will be started at a location.
-You may visit the water company in person to complete the forms and pay your fees or a Water Service Application is available on this website.
+You may visit the water company in person to complete the forms and pay your fees.
+Service applications are available on the Forms and Documents page.
 The amount of deposit required will be equal to four (4) times the base rate of the regular billing period which is determined by meter size and if residential/commercial or industrial location.
-A current list of SSMWC Water Rates and Fee Schedule is available at the office and on this website under Forms and Documents, Water and Sewer Services.
+A current list of SSMWC rates and fees is available at the office and on this website under Forms and Documents, Water and Sewer Services.

 Residential water-saving tips: Be Cool – Be Water Smart.

 It's cold outside—time to winterize your home.
 Winterizing Tips.

 Owners Guarantee: Charges begin when a service connection is installed and the meter is on unless service is ordered to be left off.
 Before water is turned on, the owner shall guarantee payment of future water bills.
 The owner is always ultimately responsible to the Utility for the bills related to his or her property.
 No service will be established or reestablished once disconnected until the account with the utility is current.

 Once all forms are completed and fees paid, your water service will be activated within 2 business days.
 Note: Someone must be present at the location when the water technician is dispatched to start the service.

 An application will not be honored unless payment in full has been made for water service previously rendered to the applicant by the SSMWC.
 Applications may be rejected if an account of the applicant at any location is delinquent.
 No service will be rendered to an applicant if they are attempting to receive water by misrepresenting for whom the water service will be provided.

 Please review the New Customer Information sheet for additional information.

 ****Sewer service may be started at the same time by completing the Silver Springs General Improvement District (SSGID) Application.
 No deposit is required for sewer service****